nathaneltitane/dextop/README.md

 Dextop is very quick and efficient:

 Choose between a complete XFCE setup to get work done, or keep the base install for command line interface and programming workflows.

+The 'console' option is intended for users who would like to experiment with Dextop or setup their own window manager (WM)/desktop environment (DE), utilities and preferences.

+The 'environemnt' option lets the user specify the desktop environment (DE) to be set up and used.

+Setup currently defaults to XFCE for the base setup or when no argument is passed.

 When using a Desktop Environment (DE):